dougeby/IntuneDocs/InTuneDocs/plan-design/section-9-test-and-validation.md

 -   **Integration components:** All integration components (Certificate Connector, Intune service to service connector for hosted Exchange, and Intune on-premises Exchange connector) should be installed and configured if needed.

 Design changes could be needed to accommodate unforeseen difficulties.
 In addition, all design changes should be fully documented with the reason for each change.
-Here's an example to illustrate what a changes could be:
+Here's an example to illustrate what a change could be:

 -   You might realize that you don’t meet the requirements of Network Device Enrollment Service (NDES), and you also learn that the VPN and Wi-Fi profiles can be configured with a root CA satisfying the same requirements without a NDES implementation.